graphcore/examples/vision/cnns/tensorflow1/training/README.md

 `--no-validation` : Turns off validation.

-Note that the `validation.py` script can be run to validate previously generated checkpoints.
-Use the `--restore-path` option to point to the checkpoints, and either select the same configuration file as used in training with `--config` or pass `--model`, `--model-size`, `--dataset` matching those used in the training.
-If arguments.json is present the directory given in `--restore-path`, global_batch_size is extracted from that file, but it can be overwritten with `--global-batch-size` argument.
-If neither the argument nor the file are available, then global_batch_size becomes `--micro-batch-size`)
+Note that the `validation.py` script can be run to validate previously generated checkpoints: Use the `--restore-path` option to point to the checkpoints, and either select the same configuration file as used in training with `--config` or pass `--model`, `--model-size`, `--dataset` matching those used in the training.
+If `arguments.json` is present the directory given in `--restore-path`, `global_batch_size` is extracted from that file, but it can be overwritten with `--global-batch-size` argument.
+If neither the argument nor the file are available, then `global_batch_size` becomes `--micro-batch-size`).

 ## Other options